Privacy Policy

 HOW LONG IS PERSONAL ACADEMIC DATA KEPT?

-Student academic data is kept as required by the Ontario Student Record (OSR) record keeping.
-Student transcript and supplementary OSR information are kept for 55 years after graduation.
-This information is available by request through the Student Services Department if the student graduated from the College and the OSR was not moved for other reasons (e.g., usually enrolling in another school).
+Student academic data is kept as required by the Ontario Student Record (OSR) record keeping policies as outlined by the Ontario Ministry of Education.
+Student transcripts and supplementary OSR information, for those who graduated from the College, are kept for 55 years.
+This information is available by request through the Registrar’s Office if the student graduated from the College. and the OSR was not moved for other reasons (e.g. usually enrolling in another school).

 YOUR RIGHTS

-You have various rights under Data Protection Law to access and understand the personal data UCC holds about you, and in some cases to ask for it to be erased or amended or for UCC to stop processing it, but subject to certain exemptions and limitations.
+You have rights under various data protection legislation and standards to access and understand the personal data UCC holds about you.
+These rights include the ability to request for data erasures or data correction or to request UCC stop processing your data.
+UCC may be bound by legal obligations or business limitations that may prevent data requests from being fulfilled, and in some cases to ask for it to be erased or amended or for UCC to stop processing it, but subject to certain exemptions and limitations.

-You always have the right to withdraw consent, where given, or otherwise object to receiving generic or fundraising communications.
-Please be aware however that the College may have another lawful reason to process the personal data in question even without your consent.
-That reason will usually have been asserted under this Privacy Notice, or may exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of one of our societies).
+You have the right to withdraw consent, where given, at any time, or otherwise object to receiving generic or fundraising communications.
+Please be aware however that the College may have lawful reasons to process the personal data in question even without your consent.
+That reason will usually have been asserted under this privacy policy, or may exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership to one of our societies).

 If you would like to access or amend your personal data please contact the appropriate school office or the office of Advancement directly.